 Recommendation 2.1 of the Governance Principles provides that "[a] majority of the Board should be independent directors".

 At the time, the Board considered equal representation was appropriate for the Company given its size and purpose.
 The Non-Executive Chairman has a casting vote where votes are tied.

-The qualifications, experience and term of office of the Directors are set out in the Directors' Report on pages 12 to 14.
+The qualifications, experience and term of office of the Directors are set out in the Directors' Report on page 5.